2009 UST Growling Tigers basketball team: Coaching staff

 Beaujing Acot, the Growling Tigers' assistant coach for defense has resigned from his post.
 He had informed head coach Pido Jarencio of his decision through a text message a month before the UAAP tournament began.
 He had coached the Tigers during their preseason games in the summer but had stopped showing up to practices after.

 Assistant coach Rabbi Tomacruz has also left the coaching staff to concentrate on his studies.
 The former UST Glowing Goldie who was in charge of liaisons and training of the Tigers' Team B has decided to pursue a career in nursing.

 Acot's tasks will be divided between Jarencio and Senen Dueñas, the team's assistant coach for offense.
 Gina Francisco, former team captain of the UST senior women's basketball team will assume Tomacruz's duties in the team.

 Schedule and results

 Preseason tournaments

 The Nike Summer League games were aired on Studio 23.

 UAAP games

-Elimination games were played in a double round-robin format.
-All games were aired on Studio 23 and Balls.
+Elimination games were played in a double round-robin format and all of UST's games were aired on Studio 23 and Balls.